NREL/volttime/README.md

 __This example setup assumes you know how to build and install volttron agents and have a basic understanding of the Volttron Driver Framework__

 **Volttime** enables running a VOLTTRON experiment/simulation at a specific but arbitrary date, hour, minute, second and at faster or slower than actual time.

+**Requirements**
+Volttron Platfrom compatible with the driver framewrok pandas; you can get it by sourceing the volttron environment and `pip install pandas`

 ____________________________________________________________________
 This repository has two sets of agents: